harryleesan/kubernetes-workshop/README.md

 helm init --service-account tiller --tiller-namespace your_namespace
 ```

+Ensure tiller is running: `helm --tiller-namespace your_namespace list`

 ## 5.3 Install Bookinfo as 4 services

 1. Run the commands below from the `helm-charts` directory.